On the additive image of 0th persistent homology: Quiver representations

 \begin{proof} Consider the following two indecomposable representations, where $R'$ is obtained from $R$ by leaving out the center vertex: and $A$ is the companion matrix of $p^s$, where $p(X)\neq X, X-1$ is a monic and irreducible polynomial, and $s\geq 1$ is an integer.
 Note that $R$ is additively $\Set$-realizable if and only if $R'$ is additively $\Set$-realizable.
 The forward implication is obvious.
 The converse follows from Proposition~\ref{prop.Lan_is_realizable} and the observation that $R$ is the left Kan extension of $R'$ along the inclusion appending the central vertex.
 The result follows from Theorem~\ref{thm.Ainf} as $R'$ is a band representation of $\tilde{A}_3$. \end{proof}

-Before we look more closely at which exact representations are in the additive image of \( \funct{free}_* \) we need a brief review of the representation theory of \( \tilde{D}_4 \), in particular aspects of Aslander-Reiten theory.
+Before we look more closely at which exact representations are in the additive image of \( \funct{free}_* \) we need a brief review of the representation theory of \( \tilde{D}_4 \), in particular aspects of Auslander--Reiten theory.

-As for any hereditary algebra, there are preprojective and preinjective modules whose dimension vectors can easily combinatorially be computed (see \cite{AR}).
-Moreover, indecomposable preprojective and preinjective modules are uniquely determined by their dimension vectors \cite{AR}*{VIII, Corollary~2.3}.
+As for any hereditary algebra, there are preprojective and preinjective representations whose dimension vectors can easily combinatorially be computed (see \cite{AR}).
+Moreover, indecomposable preprojective and preinjective representations are uniquely determined by their dimension vectors \cite{AR}*{VIII, Corollary~2.3}.

-Moreover there are regular modules.
-These come in a family of tubes, 3 of which have rank 2 while the others have rank 1.
-See \cite{SS2}*{XIII.2} and in particular Table~2.6 therin.
-(Note that that book assumes the field to be algebraically closed, but the result holds for arbitrary fields.)
+In addition, there are regular representations.
+These come in a family of tubes, that is Auslander-Reiten components on which the Auslander-Reiten translation has a finite order.
+This finite order is called the rank of the tube.
+For type $\widetilde{D}_4$, of these tubes, 3 have rank 2 while the others have rank 1.
+See \cite{SS2}*{XIII.2} and in particular Table~2.6 therein.
+(Note that that book uses algebraically closed fields throughout, but the result holds for arbitrary fields.
+In the proof of our main result here, Theorem~\ref{thm:D4_three_outgoing}, we will however reduce to the case of an algebraically closed field to be able to cite the source.)